 The New VMware vSphere Client 6.7 is HTML5 Based, Includes vSphere Update Manager

 vSphere administrators and operators have begun to move away from the vSphere Web Client in favor of the newer, shiner, and of course faster VMware vSphere Client 6.7 which is built using HTML5.
 The same goes for the ESXi 6.7 web client when it comes to managing individual hosts.

-Since vSphere Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the vSphere Client until they could do host upgrades from there.
+Since vSphere Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the VMware vSphere HTML5 Client until they could upgrade ESXi using vCenter’s Update Manager from the VMware vSphere Client.
 I can’t say I blame them.
-While host upgrades aren’t an every day occurrence, they are often crucial to any VMware environment when they do, in fact need to happen.
+While upgrading ESXi is not an every day occurrence, ESXi upgrades are often crucial to a VMware environment when they do, in fact need to happen.

-This is reminiscent to the migration from the installable vSphere thick client to the vSphere Web Client – it took a while for Update Manager to make it.
-For now, the vSphere Web client will still need to be used for tasks such as VMware Tools and VM hardware updates, as well as Update Manager configuration changes.
+This is reminiscent to the migration from the installable vSphere thick client to the vSphere Web Client – it took a while for vSphere Update Manager to make it.
+For now, the vSphere Web client will still need to be used for tasks such as VMware Tools and VM hardware updates, as well as VMware vSphere Update Manager configuration changes.

 There are some great resources available from VMware to get a quick overview of what is new in vSphere 6.7:

 Additionally, the blogging engines are running around the internet!
 I will list great vSphere 6.7 posts here as I come across them:

 - vCenter Server 6.7 What’s New Rundown by Emad Younis

 - Continued Enhancements in vSphere 6.7 by Rebecca Fitzhugh

 - Released: vSAN 6.7 – HTML5 Goodness, Enhanced Health Checks and More! by Anthony Spiteri